 - A way to reward your ambassadors

-- A way to track important metrics and measure your growth
+- A way to track important metrics and measure your growth in real-time

 - A dedicated Community Manager who can run the entire operation

-Many brands find they need management software to help them scale their programs efficiently.
+Many brands find they need ambassador management software to help them scale their programs efficiently.
 The right platform can help you save time by automating manual tasks such as communicating with ambassadors, paying out rewards, tracking metrics, and creating reports.

 Speaking of management platforms, it’s time for us to “toot our own horn”, so to speak.
 We are the leading ambassador marketing platform for eCommerce brands who want to scale their programs.
 In fact, skincare brand Byrokko used our platform to grow their community to over 30 000 ambassadors without increasing the time required to manage them!